algolia/shipjs/README.md

 - Currently released version: `1.0.0`
 - Next version: `1.0.1` (because there are only commits like chore, fix, ...)

-### 1. Preparation
+### Part 1.
+Preparation (`shipjs prepare`)

-Running `shipjs prepare` will briefly do the following:
+On your terminal, run `shipjs prepare` and it will briefly do the following:

 - `git checkout -b releases/v1.0.1`
 - Update the version in `package.json`.
 - Update the changelog.
-- `git commit -m "chore: releases v1.0.1`
+- `git commit -m "chore: release v1.0.1`
 - Create a pull-request from `releases/v1.0.1` to `master`.

+You can run `shipjs prepare --dry-run` just to see what will be executed without actual execution.

-### 2. Review
+### Part 2.
+Review

 You will review and merge this pull-request.

-If you added more commits to this pull-request, you need to `Squash & merge` for next step.
+If you added more commits to this pull-request, you need to `Squash and merge` so that the latest commit message can be `chore: release v1.0.1`.
+This is required for the next step.

-### 3. Actual Release
+### Part 3.
+Trigger a release (`shipjs trigger`)

-- Your CI service will be triggered because there is a new commit in `master` branch, which is `chore: releases v1.0.1`.
-- You already have configured your CI to run `shipjs trigger` on `master` branch.
+On your terminal, `git pull` on `master` branch.
+And run `shipjs trigger`.
+It will check the following conditions whether it should proceed releasing or not.

+- if it's `master` branch now
-- `shipjs trigger` knows the latest commit is for release, so it continues.
+- if the latest commit message is `chore: releases v1.0.1`

+If the conditions are met, `shipjs trigger` will briefly do the following:

-- Send a slack message to notify the beginning of the release.
+- Send a Slack message to notify the beginning of the release(If configured).
-- Run test, build and release it to NPM.
+- Run test, build and publish it to NPM.
 - `git tag v1.0.1`
-- Push them and notify via Slack.
+- Push them and notify at Slack.

+You can run `shipjs trigger --dry-run` just to see what will be executed without actual execution.

+And you can configure your CI service to run the Part 3 on behalf of you.

 ## Installation